santerj/meemirobotti/README.md

 # meemirobotti

 This is my first ever programming project.
 It is a not very serious Telegram bot for me and my friends.
 I started working on it in 2018 with no programming knowledge and it has sort of evolved over time along with my skills (not to mean it is well-written even today).
-In 2022 almost the entire app was -overengineered- rewritten into a microservices/modular architecture.
+In 2022 almost the entire app was ~~overengineered~~ rewritten into a microservices/modular architecture.

 # how to
 1. make sure that you have a way to build and run OCI compliant containers.
 I us `docker` and `docker-compose`.